Low-energy scattering of the $J/\psi \pi$ and $J/\psi K$ system: Low Energy Scattering of

 \subsection{Coupled-channel mechanism}

-In the coupled-channel mechanism, the $J/\psi \pi$ and $J/\psi K$ scattering processes proceed through intermediate coupling to open-charm channels.
-Specifically, the $J/\psi \pi$ system couples to the $D\bar{D}^*$ channel, while the $J/\psi K$ system couples to the $D^*\bar{D}_s/D\bar{D}_s^*$ channels.
-This mechanism allows the scattering to occur via virtual transitions to these intermediate states, even when direct interactions are highly suppressed.
+In the coupled-channel mechanism, the $J/\psi \pi$ and $J/\psi \bar{K}$ scattering processes proceed through intermediate coupling to open-charm channels.
+Specifically, the $J/\psi \pi$ system couples to the $D\bar{D}^*$ channel, while the $J/\psi \bar{K}$ system couples to the $D^*\bar{D}_s/D\bar{D}_s^*$ channels.\footnote{We do not distinguish between the $J/\psi K$ and $J/\psi \bar{K}$ scattering systems, since the corresponding potentials are identical.} This mechanism allows the scattering to occur via virtual transitions to these intermediate states, even when direct interactions are highly suppressed.
 The $S$-wave scattering amplitudes for these coupled-channel systems, encompassing both the $J/\psi {\cal P}$ and the corresponding open-charm $D\bar{D}^*$ ($D^*\bar{D}_s/D\bar{D}_s^*$) channels, have been constructed in Ref.~\cite{Du:2022jjv} to describe the exotic hadron candidates $Z_c(3900)$ and $Z_{cs}(3985)$, to which we refer the reader for further details.
 Since the direct $J/\psi{\cal P}\to J/\psi {\cal P}$ potential is not included in that work, the resulting scattering amplitudes effectively capture only the open-charm coupled-channel contributions, with the gluon-exchange mechanism excluded.
-Adopting the parameters determined in Ref.~\cite{Du:2022jjv} by fitting the BESIII data on $e^+e^-\to J/\psi \pi^+\pi^-$~\cite{BESIII:2017bua}, $e^+e^-\to \pi^+(D^0D^{*-})$~\cite{BESIII:2015pqw}, and $e^+e^-\to K^+(D^{*0}D_s^-+D^0D_s^{*-})$~\cite{BESIII:2020qkh}, we obtain the $S$-wave $J/\psi{\cal P}$ scattering lengths from the coupled-channel mechanism as
+For completeness, we briefly describe the framework for the $J/\psi\pi$-$D\bar{D}^*$ ($J/\psi \bar{K}$-$D^*\bar{D}_s/D\bar{D}_s^*$) scattering amplitude.
+Under SU(3) symmetry, the potential for them is constructed as